What is Duplex Printing? Double Sided vs Single Sided Printing

 How duplex printing works

 Duplex printing offers various options depending on your needs.
 You can print single-sided pages to double-sided format (1:2) or double-sided pages to double-sided format (2:2).
-Some printers also offer options for long-edge or short-edge binding, allowing you to customize the layout based on how you plan to use the printed document.
+Some printers also offer options for long-edge or short-edge binding, allowing you to customise the layout based on how you plan to use the printed document.

 Dual Print Engines